Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 Charlevoix Mushroom Houses

-Charlevoix’s storied Mushroom Houses are Hobbit-like homes built by architect Earl Young in the 1930s and ’40s that honestly have to be seen to be believed.
-Also called “Gnome Houses” for their fantastical appearance, these homes were built with limestone, fieldstone, wood, and other natural elements found in Northern Michigan.
-They’re scattered throughout town—take a self-guided walking tour and prepare to have your mind blown by the creativity.
+Charlevoix’s storied Mushroom Houses are Hobbit-like homes built by architect Earl Young in the 1930s and ’40s that have to be seen to be believed.
+Also called “Gnome Houses” for their fantastical look, they were built with limestone, fieldstone, wood, and other natural elements from northern Michigan.
+They’re scattered throughout town — take a self-guided walking tour and prepare to have your mind blown.

-One of the famous Earl Young Mushroom Houses in Charlevoix Michigan built with natural stone and whimsical design
+One of the famous Earl Young Mushroom Houses in Charlevoix, Michigan, built with natural stone

 One of the famed Mushroom Houses of Charlevoix